eth-educators/eth-docker/.eth/ethdo/README.md

 **Triple-check the withdrawal address you set here!
 You can only set this once**

-You will then be prompted to provide the mnemonic key of your withdrawal key.
+You will then be prompted to provide the mnemonic or "seed phrase" of your validator(s).
 This is needed to sign the change withdrawal request.
+To clarify, this is the mnemonic of the validators' "withdrawal key", which, if you used staking-deposit-cli to make the keys, is also the mnemonic of your validator signing keys.
+It is not the mnemonic of the depositing address, or the withdrawal address.

 A file `change-operations.json` will then be created and saved on the Data USB for use with eth-docker and `ethdo` on your online computer.